Russian counter-sanctions law

 PESA also pleaded that the arbitration clause is enforceable since Uralvagonzavod is successfully exercising its rights in the pending process before the SCC.
 Furthermore, the imposition of sanctions on Uralvagonzavod does not prejudice its rights to a fair trial in the SCC.

 The court also rejected Uralvagonzavod’s argument on the impossibility of obtaining qualified legal assistance, because Uralvagonzavod has a Russian legal representative and Polish legal experts.
-As for the obstacles for arranging payments to the Polish legal representatives, Uraltransmash unsuccessfully tried to make a transfer through Raiffeisen Bank in Vienna.
-Uraltransmash could use other banks to make a transfer, but it did not try.
+As for the obstacles in arranging payments to the Polish legal representatives, Uraltransmash unsuccessfully tried to make the transfer through Raiffeisen Bank in Vienna.
+Uraltransmash could use other banks to make the transfer, but it did not try.

 Regarding Uralvagonzavod’s arguments on the impossibility of paying the SCC arbitration fee due to the sanctions, the court concluded that Uralvagonzavod made numerous payments to a PESA’s bank account in a Polish bank within the past 5 years while being under the sanctions.

 The court found that the U.S. and EU sanctions laws did not prohibit the SCC from accepting payments from Uraltransmash.
 According to the clarifications received from the Secretary-General of the SCC in August 2020, the SCC was of the opinion that laws did not contain any instructions which oblige Uraltransmash to apply to Swedish state authorities for obtaining permission to make payments in connection with the arbitration proceedings.
 The SCC also indicated that in the current circumstances there are no obstacles for Uralvagonzavod to take part in this arbitration.